-$p{\min} = 1003$ hPa) to high-end category-4 hurricane ( $v{\max} = 135$ kt, $p{\min} = 921$ hPa; Fig. 4a).
-To a good approximation, both $v{\max}$ and $p{\min}$ are linearly increasing and decreasing, respectively, during the RI phase.
+Overall, the intensity evolution of the marathon RI archetype in Fig. 4a resembles that of a canonical RI event and follows the three stage intensification model of Miyamoto and Takemi (2013) (the three stages are slow intensification, RI, steady state).
+In particular, the uninterrupted 2.5 day-long RI phase spans the evolution from tropical storm ($v{max} = 47 \text{ kt}$, $p{min} = 1003 \text{ hPa}$) to high-end category 4 hurricane ($v{max} = 135 \text{ kt}$, $p{min} = 921 \text{ hPa}$; Fig. 4a).
+To a good approximation, both v{max} and p{min} are linearly increasing and decreasing, respectively, during the RI phase.

 The intensification of the sprint RI archetype, on the other hand, does not follow the canonical picture of RI (Fig. 4b).
 The intensification is anything but linear and, in fact, resembles a step function.
 More specifically, virtually all of the intensification happens in two discrete bursts (marked by "1" and "2" in Fig. 4b).
-The primary intensification burst occurred 6 h after RI onset and caused an increase in $v{max}$ from 36 to 65 kt within 3 h alongside a drop in $p{\min}$ from 1002 to 987 hPa.
-Subsequently, the storm entered a roughly 12-h-long quasisteady-state period, as indicated by the horizontal trend in pressure (there were substantial fluctuations in wind speed during this period, but again, without a clear trend).
-A secondary, less intense burst occurred near the 1-day mark after RI onset and caused $v{max}$ to increase from 60 to 81 kt and $p{min}$ to drop from 988 to 982 hPa within 45 min.
-From the onset of the first burst until the conclusion of the second burst, the TC only intensified from a tropical storm ( $v{max} = 36$ kt) to category-1 hurricane ( $v{max} = 81 \text{ kt}$ ).
+The primary intensification burst occurred six hours after RI onset and caused an increase in v{max} from 36 to 65 kt within three hours alongside a drop in p{min} from 1002 to 987 hPa.
+Subsequently, the storm entered a roughly 12 hour-long quasi-steady state period, as indicated by the horizontal trend in pressure (there were substantial fluctuations in wind speed during this period, but again, without a clear trend).
+A secondary, less intense burst occurred near the 1 day mark after RI onset and caused v{max} to increase from 60 to 81 kt and p{min} to drop from 988 to 982 hPa within 45 minutes.
+From the beginning of the first burst the end of the second burst, the TC only intensified from a tropical storm ($v{max} = 36$ kt) to category 1 hurricane ($v{max} = 81$ kt).

-As for the evolution of vortex structure, the marathon case exhibits a classic "spinup of a weak vortex" pattern (Fig. 4a, plan views).
-The sequence starts 6 h before RI onset with a weak but well-defined vortex.
+As for the evolution of vortex structure, the marathon case exhibits a classic "spin-up of a weak vortex" pattern (Fig. 4a, plan views).
+The sequence starts six hours before RI onset with a weak but well-defined vortex.
 Even at this early time, the vortex has a symmetric core and a broad annulus of stronger winds surrounding a calm center.
-Aside from developing a more pronounced eyewall, the overall structure does not change significantly during the transition from pre-RI to RI period, and the vortex maintains its symmetric structure while pulling away from land and strengthening at an increasing rate.
+1 Aside from developing a more pronounced eyewall, the overall structure does not change significantly during the transition from pre-RI to RI period, and the vortex maintains its symmetric structure while pulling away from land and strengthening at an increasing rate.

-The evolution of vortex structure in the sprint RI case does not depict a classic spinup process.
+The evolution of vortex structure in the sprint RI case does not depict a classic spin-up process.
 Rather, the sprint case shows a sudden development of a new center within the broader "parent circulation" (Fig. 4b, plan views).
 The sequence starts with the sprawling, asymmetric parent circulation, here easiest to recognize as a broad depression in the surface pressure field.
 Around RI onset, the structure is largely the same, although there are signs of noise in the pressure field to the southwest of the broad center.
-At RI onset +6 h, concurring with the primary intensification burst, a mesovortex has appeared in the wind and pressure fields.
-The mesovortex broadens over the next 6 h, and evolves into a small TC (diameter < 100 km) that moves counterclockwise within the background flow of the much larger parent circulation (diameter > 1000 km).
+At RI onset +6 hours, concurring with the primary intensification burst, a mesovortex has appeared in the wind and pressure fields.
+The mesovortex broadens over the next six hours, and evolves into a small TC (diameter <100 km) that moves counter-clockwise within the background flow of the much larger parent circulation (diameter >1000 km).